 We all believe lies at some point.

 For years my oldest was convinced hotdogs were made from dogs.
-Schools still teach that most individuals during the Middle Ages believed the Earth was flat.
+Schools still teach most people during the Middle Ages believed the Earth was flat.
 Thomas Jefferson is understood by many to be the author of the U.S. constitution and kale is assumed to be the healthiest leafy green out there.

 Crediting Thomas Jefferson with writing the constitution might cost you the win on Jeopardy.
 It could also cause you to appear a little foolish if you happen to say it to a liberal reporter while running for President.
 However, believing it will not likely affect your life to any large degree.
 Buying the lie that kale is the most healthful leafy green available will not harm anything but your taste buds.

 Other lies do matter, like the lies we tell ourselves and the lies politicians tell us.
 Those lies have the power to deceive and mislead.
 However the very worst lies are the spiritual lies Christians have bought into in recent years, including:

 The answers to our problems are political –

 Contrary to popular belief, our biggest problems are not economic, ecological, social, or political.
-Our real problems are pride, indifference, greed, hatred, bigotry, perversion, corruption, sexual immorality, hedonism and unbelief.
+Our actual problems are pride, indifference, greed, hatred, bigotry, perversion, corruption, sexual immorality, hedonism and unbelief.
 Fixing the economy or electing a “strong leader” will not solve even one of those problems and could possibly make a few of them worse.
 Yearning for a human leader who will fix everything is a form of idolatry that inevitably leads to deception and oppression (1st Samuel 8).
 Only Jesus can solve the kind of problems we are grappling with and He’s not going to do anything until we repent.
 Repentance and the movement of God that always follows true repentance always begin with the family of God (1st Peter 4:17).

 Sin is okay as long as I know Jesus –